osgood1024/osgood1024/README.md

-* ⚡ Fun fact: When I am free, you can find me playing basketball, chess, running, dancing, singing, cooking and reading entrepreneurship/tech related articles.
+* ⚡ Fun fact: When I am free, you can find me playing basketball, chess, running, golf, and reading.
 Also don't forget Programming :wink:

 * 🌱 I’m currently learning Algorithms, Data Structures, System Design , React Ecosystem, and more...